sys-bio/tellurium/docs/antimony.rst

 the values from the time the event assignments are being executed?
 By default (in Antimony, as in SBML Level 2) the first holds true: event assignments are to use values from the moment the event is triggered.
-To change this, the keyword 'fromTrigger' is used:
+To change this, the keyword ‘fromTrigger’ is used:

 ::

    E1: at 2*z/y after (x>5), fromTrigger=false: y=3, x=r+2;

-You may also declare 'fromTrigger=true' to explicitly declare what is the default.
+You may also declare ‘fromTrigger=true’ to explicitly declare what is the default.

 New complications can arise when event assignments from multiple events